GrzechuG/john-community-modules/README.md

 Due to multiple requests and issues with general use function modules, and a fact that John already contains some modules written by the community, I present to you John Modules Initiative.
 This repository will contain community modules and shall be used by the community to develop custom John functions they desire.

 ## John structure and modules
-The "community_main" function is run from python file "community_modules.py" inside a main john loop.
+The "community_main" function is run from python file "community_modules.py" from a main john loop.
 Ideally, every module should be created inside named folder and imported similarly to the GrzechuG example. "community_modules.py" should be used only to execute your imported library.
 The main john program executes community modules in the following way:

 ```python
 # [...]